 In this example, Ludwig will oversample the minority class to achieve a 50% representation in the overall dataset.

 In this example, Ludwig will undersample the majority class to achieve a 70% representation in the overall dataset.

 preprocessing: undersample_majority: 0.7

-(maybe there's too much, and we only need 20%).
-In order to achieve this, a user
+there's too much, and we only need 20%, or we want to try out ideas on a smaller

-sample_ratio to specify the ratio of the dataset to use for
+to indicate the ratio of the dataset to use for training.